micans/bash-utils/README.md

 ## Unix terminal histograms and bar charts

-- `hissyfit`  Unix terminal histograms and bar charts for quickly gauging numerical data and count data - see screenshots and link to raw output below.
+  `hissyfit` can be used at the end of Unix pipes (or read from file) to draw terminal histograms and bar charts for quickly gauging numerical data and count data - see screenshots and link to raw output below.

   No need to fire up R!
   [It's just one script, get it here.](https://raw.githubusercontent.com/micans/bash-utils/master/hissyfit)